 - contra-indications relevant to massage treatments and medical devices

 - how gentle touch works (through the fascia and nervous system)

 This course will provide the knowledge to safely and confidently deliver a massage or beauty treatment to a client on the cancer journey within the beauty therapist setting.

 Salons and Spas investing in this course will be provided with a certificate of recognition for display upon the premises; promoting the business' safe environment for clients with cancer.
 This certificate may also be used for other advertising such as industry and community magazines, and local newspapers.

-NB.
-This course does not provide instruction on beauty or spa treatment techniques and will not comment on subjects outside of the OML facilitators’ scope of knowledge.
+OML will also recognise individual Beauty Therapists who have successfully completed this training on the National Therapists Listing.
+This course does not provide instruction on beauty or spa treatment techniques and the Course Facilitator will not comment on subjects outside of their scope of knowledge.

 Last Updated: 6/Dec/2018